christurnertv/angular-basics/README.md

 # Intro to AngularJS

-Presented as a live coding demonstration at the San Antonio WebDev meetup on September 17th, 2014.
+Presented at the San Antonio WebDev meetup on September 18th, 2014.

 ## Topics Covered